Or: "Knowing what’s wrong and fixing what’s wrong are not the same thing."

 I had a few friends over back in December.
-College friends, work friends, a girl I was seeing at the time; the close group that doesn’t really need an invite.
+College friends, work friends, a woman I was seeing; the close group that doesn’t really need an invite.

 I was making drinks, just because that’s what I do when I have people over.
 It’s a hobby and an easy conversation starter.

 There are a couple of cocktail books in my kitchen.
 Standard ones, ones that have cute little made up stories and dialogues about drinks, and one that’s really damn good-looking.
 Even though some of the recipes are wrong*, I always seem to gravitate toward that one, the good-looking one, when I need to double check ratios, or am in the mood to make something new.

 Anyway, I was making a Martinez, or an Aviation, or one of those ones that I always just make because they fit that important double-duty of tasting delicious, and allowing me to look really cool making them.
 So I cracked open the book, something about a vermouth ratio, and one of the friends asked:

 Why don’t you just look it up online?

 To which my immediate, unprocessed, uninformed response was: